Each year, broadcasters need to show if they have met the:

 We have developed interactive reports to present the annual compliance results for Australian content on commercial TV.

-View our report about commercial television licensee compliance with Australian content standards in 2021.
+View our report about commercial television licensee compliance with Australian content standards in 2022.
+Our report also compares transmission quota and points quota data back to 2017.

 Section 121H permits a regional or remote commercial television licensee to be deemed compliant with the multichannel Australian content quota requirement in the BSA.